kimwalisch/primesieve/src/README.md

   size that matches the CPU's L1 or L2 cache size (depending on the CPU type).

-* **PrimeGenerator** is derived from Erat.
-After a segment has been sieved (using Erat) PrimeGenerator is used to reconstruct primes and prime k-tuplets from 1 bits of the sieve array.
+* **PrintPrimes** is derived from Erat.
+After a segment has been sieved (using Erat) PrintPrimes is used to reconstruct primes and prime k-tuplets from 1 bits of the sieve array.
 It is also used for counting primes and prime k-tuplets in the sieve array.

 * **SievingPrimes** is derived from Erat.
-The SievingPrimes class is used to generate the sieving primes ≤ sqrt(stop) for PrimeGenerator.
+The SievingPrimes class is used to generate the sieving primes ≤ sqrt(stop) for PrintPrimes.

 * **PreSieve** is used to pre-sieve multiples of small primes ≤ 19 to speed up the sieve of Eratosthenes.
 Upon creation the